devzendo/digimorse/README.md

 After the transmitter is complete, and can be used from the command line, I'll make a start on the GUI and receiver chain.

+I'm also porting it from its original macOS development system to run on Windows and Ubuntu.

 # Overview
 This is an EXPERIMENT in taking Morse code, in real-time, encoding it, wrapping it in modern error-detection/correction codes, and modulating it out to a